EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

 ## Choose an S3 vendor and create a bucket

-Restic supports many different storage mechanisms, but this article and associated scripts will only focus on using S3 storage (AWS and/or S3 API compatible endpoint).
+Restic supports many different storage mechanisms, but this article and associated scripts will only focus on using S3 storage (AWS or S3 API compatible endpoint).
 You can choose from many different storage vendors: AWS, DigitalOcean, Backblaze, Wasabi, Minio etc.